 | Cybex Libelle | 52cm | 6.0kg | ✅ Yes | Best lightweight |

-| Bugaboo Butterfly 2 | 45cm | 7.3kg | ✅ Yes | Best premium |
+| Bugaboo Butterfly 2 | 45cm | 7.3kg | ✅ Yes | Best for trains |

-Stokke YOYO³ — the daily bus user’s choice
+Stokke YOYO³ — the daily commuter’s choice

 Check the current price of the Stokke YOYO³ on Amazon →